Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Methodology

 \subsection{Screening-based testing procedures}

 The proposed testing procedures are valid when the dimension $p$ is much larger than the sample size $n$.
-However, building tests based on all dimensions may result in large cut-off values which will potentially compromise the power performance.
+However, building tests based on all dimensions may result in large critical values which may compromise the power performance.
 To enhance the power, we propose a two-step procedure that combines the proposed simulation-based tests and a preliminary step on {\it feature screening}, which screens the $p$ measurements before conducting the test.
 The power of this two-step procedure is expected to improve upon the proposed tests with a large number of irrelevant features excluded.
-Numerical experiments in Section~\ref{section:numerical} provide evidences that the two-step testing procedures substantially improve the power performance.